openmobilemaps/maps-core/android/readme.md

 ### Building the Android Library

 The Android library can be opened as an Android Studio project in the [android](.) folder.
-Alternatively you can build the library using gradle from the command line using
+Alternatively, you can build the library using gradle from the command line using

 ```
 ./gradlew assemble
 ```

-and you find the generated .aar library under build/outputs/aar/.
-For development, it is easiest to include this library directly as a module into a wrapping Android application project that can be run on a device.
+and you find the generated .aar library under `build/outputs/aar/`.
+For development, it is easiest to include this library directly as a module into a wrapping Android application project, that can be run on a device.

 <h2>Installation</h2>

-Either include the Android fold as a module in the Android project or moving the generated .aar to e.g. the `app/libs` folder of the project and including it in the project via the apps `build.gradle`:
+Either include the `android` folder as a module in the Android project or moving the generated .aar to e.g. the `app/libs` folder of the project and including it in the project via the apps `build.gradle`:

 ```
 implementation fileTree(dir: 'libs', include: ['*.aar'])